“And Joseph brought them out from between his knees, and he bowed himself with his face to the earth.”

 Joseph’s act of bringing the children out signifies that he presents them to his father, Jacob, for his blessing.
 This demonstrates Joseph’s reverence for his father’s authority and his desire for Jacob to bestow the blessing upon his sons.

-This gesture also highlights the fulfillment of Jacob’s prophetic dreams earlier in his life.
-Jacob’s dreams involved his brothers and parents bowing down to him, symbolizing his future position of authority.
-In this moment, Joseph, who was the favored son and had risen to a position of power in Egypt, humbly bows before his father, acknowledging the fulfillment of those dreams.
+This gesture also highlights the fulfilment of Jacob’s prophetic dreams earlier in his life.
+Jacob’s dreams involved his brothers and parents bowing down to him, symbolising his future position of authority.
+In this moment, Joseph, who was the favoured son and had risen to a position of power in Egypt, humbly bows before his father, acknowledging the fulfilment of those dreams.

-In summary, Genesis 48:12 highlights Joseph’s respect for his father Jacob and his submission to Jacob’s authority.
-It also signifies the fulfillment of Jacob’s dreams and the acknowledgment of God’s providence in Joseph’s life.
-This verse serves as a reminder of the importance of humility, reverence, and honoring the spiritual authority that God has placed in our lives.
+In summary is removed as per instruction: Genesis 48:12 highlights Joseph’s respect for his father Jacob and his submission to Jacob’s authority.
+It also signifies the fulfilment of Jacob’s dreams and the acknowledgment of God’s providence in Joseph’s life.
+This verse serves as a reminder of the importance of humility, reverence, and honouring the spiritual authority that God has placed in our lives.